tderenzi/tderenzi.github.io/src/portfolio/ibm.md

     image: thrive_by_5.png
 ---
 # Intro
-I led user research to evaluate and optimize a late-stage prototype of a self-service health kiosk aimed at managing hypertension in resource-constrained environments, working closely with a multidisciplinary team to ensure the solution was both usable and culturally relevant.
+I co-led user research to evaluate and optimize a late-stage prototype of a self-service health kiosk aimed at managing hypertension in resource-constrained environments, working closely with a multidisciplinary team to ensure the solution was both usable and culturally relevant.

 # About the project
 Hypertension is a growing health burden in sub-Saharan Africa, but access to healthcare resources is limited.
-The Cognitive Health Companion (CHC) kiosk was designed to help address this gap.
-My task was to evaluate and optimize the user experience of the kiosk for the target population.
+IBM Research| Africa's healthcare team aimed to address this problem by developing the Cognitive Health Companion (CHC) - a self-service health kiosk that  interacted, collected, analysed, and continually delivered consumable health data to patients.

 # The Problem
-Hypertension is a significant public health issue in sub-Saharan Africa.
-However, the lack of health resources makes it challenging to serve those in need.
-CHC was designed to serve that population.
-Our challenge was to evaluate a self-service health kiosk that would provide an intuitive, culturally relevant user experience for patients managing hypertension in Kenya.
+The healthcare team conducted primary research through literatute review and speaking with healthcare experts.
+However, they did not engage with potential target users nor had a great understanding of healthcare context in Kenya.
+Our role was to evaluate the kiosk that would provide an intuitive, culturally relevant user experience for patients managing hypertension in Kenya.

 # Research goals
 - Identify cultural barriers and accessibility challenges